These 5 Attributes Comprise True Influence

 No matter how you define “executive presence,” if you want to develop greater influence and, in turn, greater personal and professional success, consider mastering the following key attributes:

 1. Competence and Credibility

 If you seek to wield influence, take a hard look at the man or woman in the mirror and get clear on the value you bring to the table.
-Do you dabble or have you developed unqualified competence in area of expertise?
+Do you dabble or have you developed unqualified competence in various areas of expertise?
 Are you actively leveraging your skill set and knowledge base for the benefit of others?
 If so, is that benefit recognized, respected and touted by your peers?
-It isn’t enough to reside in your own head; your contributions must be palpable and held in high regard by others.
+It isn’t enough to be singularly aware of what you bring to the table; your contributions must be palpable and held in high regard by others.

 When American business magnate, investor and philanthropist Warren Buffett enters a room, there is zero question about his ability to deliver on the promise of results.
 He knows his stuff and prides himself on being a consummate learner.
 His track record?
 Exemplary.
 Well-known for an unmatched ability to advise on and disrupt complex market trends, his competence and credibility each speak volumes.

 Even if you are competent and credible, when you don’t believe in yourself, it will always be difficult to convince anyone else that they should.
 But do not confuse arrogance with confidence.
 Confidence is an innate beacon of light that draws others to you, inspired by your competence and credibility.
 Arrogance, on the other hand, is distinguished by blatant pretense and quickly turns people off.
 When you are certain of the value that you bring, there is no need to overcompensate.